Temporal Graph Classes: A View Through Temporal Separators: Introduction

-\begin{compactitem} \item \nonstrproblem{} remains \NP{}-hard on temporal graphs whose underlying graph falls into a class of graphs containing complete-but-one graphs (that is, complete graphs where exactly one edge is missing) or line graphs.
-However, if the underlying graph is of bounded treewidth, \nonstrproblem{} becomes polynomial-time solvable (see~\cref{fig:udnerlygcs} for an overview). \item \nonstrproblem{} remains \NP{}-hard on temporal graphs where each layer contains only one edge (\cref{cor:one-edge-layer}).
-In contrast, if we require each layer to be a unit interval graph with respect to the same global vertex ordering, then \nonstrproblem{} becomes solvable in polynomial time (\cref{prop:intervalpoly}). \item Regarding temporal graph classes defined through temporal aspects, \nonstrproblem{} becomes solvable in polynomial time on single-peaked temporal graphs, on graphs where all layers are identical (1-periodic or 0-steady), or when the number of periods is at least the number of vertices.
-In all other considered cases \nonstrproblem{} remains~\NP{}-complete.
-(See \cref{tab:results} in~\cref{sec:tem-classes} for an overview.) \end{compactitem}
+\begin{compactitem} \item \nonstrproblem{} remains \NP{}-complete on temporal graphs whose underlying graph falls into a class of graphs containing complete-but-one graphs (that is, complete graphs where exactly one edge is missing) or line graphs.
+However, if the underlying graph has bounded treewidth, then \nonstrproblem{} becomes polynomial-time solvable (see~\cref{fig:udnerlygcs} for an overview). \item \nonstrproblem{} remains \NP{}-complete on temporal graphs where each layer contains only one edge (\cref{cor:one-edge-layer}).
+In contrast, if we require each layer to be a unit interval graph and impose suitable restrictions on how the intervals may change over time, then \nonstrproblem{} becomes tractable (\cref{prop:intervalpoly}, \cref{thm:ktdist}). \item Regarding temporal graph classes defined solely by restrictions on how the edge sets of the layers may change over time, \nonstrproblem{} becomes solvable in polynomial time on temporal graphs where one layer contains all others (grounded), on graphs where all layers are identical (1-periodic or 0-steady), or when the number of periods is at least the number of vertices.
+In all other considered cases \nonstrproblem{} remains~\NP{}-complete (see \cref{tab:results} in~\cref{sec:tem-classes} for an overview). \end{compactitem}

-\paragraph{Related work.}
+\paragraph{Related work}